theobald-software/theobald-software.github.io/content/_en/xtract-is/sap-connection/sap-connection-with-snc.md

 ### Configuring Connection Manager

 {: .box-tip }
-**Tip:** Values to fill out the forms can be found in the SAP logon pad in the *Properties* or acquired from SAP Basis team.
+**Tip:** Values to fill out the forms can be found in the SAP Logon Pad in the *Properties* or acquired from SAP Basis team.

 1. Click **[Additions]** within "Xtract IS Connection Manager" window.
 The window "Xtract IS Connection Manager Additions" opens.
 ![SNC](/img/content/SNC.png){:class="img-responsive"}